Chinese, Indian Defense Ministers Speak For Peaceful Settlement Of Border Dispute - UrduPoint

 Chinese, Indian Defense Ministers Speak For Peaceful Settlement Of Border Dispute

-Both ministers are currently in Moscow to attend the meeting defense ministers of the Shanghai Cooperation Organization (SCO), Commonwealth of Independent States (CIS) and the Collective Security Treaty Organization (CSTO) nations.
+Ministers met in Moscow where they spent several days to attend the meeting of defense ministers of the Shanghai Cooperation Organization, Commonwealth of Independent States and the Collective Security Treaty Organization nations.
 The bilateral meeting was requested by Wei.

 "The parties must scrupulously fulfill the important agreements reached by [Chinese] President Xi Jinping and [Indian] Prime Minister Narendra Modi, and firmly insist on the resolution of problems via dialogue and consultations," Wei said after the talks.